 I was laid off from Chrome River due to a reduction in force directed by new ownership.

-From May 2018 to Jan 2019 I was a freelance IT Solutions Specialist, working in the Los Angeles, CA area.
+From May 2018 to Jan 2019, and from August 2019 to December 2019 I was a freelance IT Solutions Specialist, working first in the Los Angeles, CA area and later in Portland, OR.
 I served small-and-medium business clients adjacent to academia, meeting their needs in macOS and Linux issues.
 Additionally, I worked as a freelance photographer as well.

-During this time I developed strong business philosophies and skills as owner/operator of two outfits in disparate industries, managed finances, advertising, and client scheduling for both of these businesses, deployed cloud web architecture for my personal brand, began development of spatial mapping location database utilizing a Nginx/PostgreSQL/Python stack on AWS, and as mentioned supported macOS and Linux devices for variety of clients, and consulted on their network solutions.
+During this time I designed, developed, and deployed a self-started React/Express/Postgres Dockerized web app for restaurant curation, developed strong business philosophies and skills as owner/operator of two outfits in disparate industries, managed finances, outreach, & client scheduling, supported macOS and Linux devices for variety of clients, and consulted on network solutions.

 I learned two important things during this phase.
 First, I enjoy working with others on a team to solve technology problems– or at least having the opportunity to.
 Second, I enjoy acquiring useful knowledge on my own about all parts of the tech industry; you never know what clients will need until they tell you, and you should always be prepared.